-Are you a manufacturer facing technical challenges?
-Are you committed to implementing Industry 4.0 technologies such as additive manufacturing but having difficulties with operations?
+Are you a manufacturer or organization enabling manufacturing facing technical challenges?
+Are you committed to implementing Industry 4.0 technologies such as additive manufacturing, but having difficulties with operations?
 Do you need help solving a recurring quality problem or machine maintenance issue?
-MATTR+ may be able to help!
+The MATTR+ service may be able to help!

-At no cost, manufacturers can seek assistance from lab scientists and engineers to solve challenges and overcome barriers to company success.
-Any manufacturer in the U.S. and Puerto Rico can submit a request for MATTR+ assistance.
+Any manufacturer or organization enabling manufacturing in the U.S., including Puerto Rico, can submit a request for MATTR+ assistance.
+At no cost, organizations can seek assistance from NIST scientists and engineers to solve challenges and overcome barriers to company success.

-U.S. manufacturers can work with NIST scientists and engineers through the MATTR+ service to better understand manufacturing methods like metal-based additive manufacturing (or 3D printing) along with learning practical applications of the technology.
+U.S. manufacturers or organizations enabling manufacturing can work with NIST scientists and engineers through the MATTR+ service to better understand manufacturing methods like metal-based additive manufacturing (or 3D printing).
+They can also learn practical applications of the technology.

-Material characterization is the process of measuring and determining physical, chemical and mechanical properties of materials.
-NIST researchers are experts in experimental determination of relevant materials’ properties for manufacturer applications and can help in technique selection for comprehensive analysis.
+Material characterization is the process of measuring physical, chemical and mechanical properties of materials.
+NIST researchers are experts in experimental determination of materials’ properties for manufacturing applications, and can help in technique selection for comprehensive analysis.

-IIoT and interconnected systems help manufacturers gather and analyze real-time data across an entire production operation.
-NIST researchers help develop and support trustworthy smart and connected systems and networks by contributing to the creation of IIoT standards needed for current and next-generation challenges.
+The IIoT and interconnected systems gather and analyze real-time manufacturing data across an entire production operation.
+NIST researchers can help develop trustworthy connected manufacturing systems and networks.
+They contribute to creating IIoT standards needed for current and next-generation challenges.

-NIST supports accurate and compatible measurements by certifying and providing over 1300 Standard Reference Materials with well-characterized composition or properties, or both.
-These materials are used to perform instrument calibrations in units as part of overall quality assurance programs, to verify the accuracy of specific measurements and to support the development of new measurement methods.
+NIST supports accurate and compatible measurements by certifying and providing over 1,300 Standard Reference Materials with well-characterized compositions and/or properties.
+These materials are used for instrument calibrations as part of overall quality assurance programs.
+They’re also used to verify the accuracy of specific measurements and to support the development of new measurement methods.

-NIST also produces and maintains standardized reference data (SRD).
+In addition, NIST produces and maintains standardized reference data (SRD).
+SRD is quantitative information related to a measurable physical or chemical property of a substance.
 For example, SRD can characterize the properties of structural steel.
-SRD has specific characteristics – it is quantitative information, related to a measurable physical or chemical property of a substance(s) and the data is critically evaluated to verify its reliability.
+The data is critically evaluated to verify its reliability.